Wisconsin opens early wolf hunt after hunter group sued

 Conservationists counter that the wolf population isn't stable enough to support hunting them and that the animals are too beautiful to allow it.

-Democratic legislators in neighboring Minnesota have introduced a bill that would ban hunting wolves in that state.
+Legislators in neighboring Minnesota have introduced dueling bills that would ban hunting wolves in that state and mandate a season.
 Maureen Hackett, founder and president of Howling for Wolves, a Minnesota-based wolf advocacy organization, issued a statement Monday condemning the Wisconsin hunt.

 “As apex predators, (wolves) have the social and biological structure to control their own pack sizes and numbers," she said.
 “The political decision to remove federal Endangered Species Act protections for the wolf is against public sentiment and sound science.”

-Note: This story has been updated to correct that the DNR issued 2,380 permits, not 4,000.